vansh-121/Locksy/README.md

 ---

-**🔐 SECURITY GUARANTEE: This extension is now truly secure against all known bypass methods and unauthorized access attempts.***FIXED MAJOR VULNERABILITY**: Password changes now require current password verification
+**🔐 SECURITY GUARANTEE: This extension is now truly secure against all known bypass methods and unauthorized access attempts.**

-- 🔐 **Secure Password Management**: No more bypass methods for changing passwords
-- 🎯 **Two-Mode System**: Clear distinction between first-time setup and password changes
-- 📊 **Password Strength Indicator**: Real-time strength assessment with visual feedback
+---

+## ⚠️ Important: Upgrading from Older Versions

+If you're upgrading from a version before 6.1.0, please read **MIGRATION_GUIDE.md**:
+- Password format has changed (security improvement)
+- You'll need to reset your password after upgrading
-- ⚠️ **Security Warnings**: Clear UI indicators for security requirements
+- This is a one-time requirement for better security

-- 📝 **Enhanced Logging**: Comprehensive security event tracking
-- 🎨 **Improved UI**: Professional security-focused interface
+---

+## 📚 Documentation

+- **UPDATE_SUMMARY.md** - Complete list of changes in version 6.1.0
+- **PRIVACY.md** - Comprehensive privacy policy (GDPR/CCPA compliant)
+- **MIGRATION_GUIDE.md** - Guide for upgrading from older versions

+---

 ### Version 1.2
 - ✅ Fixed authentication system (removed OAuth dependency)